• About

 During the pandemic, I showed up daily on every platform I could — posting, connecting, and reaching out directly on Instagram and LinkedIn.

 I took Zoom calls, met in person when possible, and stayed consistent.
-That persistence led me to my first client: Middleburg Life magazine — a relationship that continues today.
+That persistence led me to my first client: Middleburg Life magazine — a relationship that continues today and helped anchor my work throughout Loudoun County, Virginia.

 That single opportunity opened doors I never expected.
-It introduced me to a world of local creatives: business owners, artists, and thought leaders who were doing incredible things right in my own backyard.
+It introduced me to a world of local creatives: business owners, artists, and thought leaders who were doing incredible things across Middleburg and the greater Loudoun County area.

 Persistence paid off.